 A native of New York, Dr. Sonnino moved to Venice, Italy with her family as a young child.
 She completed her secondary schooling in Italy, and received her M.D. at the University of Padova, the oldest medical school in the world.
 She moved back to the US for her post-graduate training, with internships in Pediatrics at the Cincinnati Children’s Hospital and in Surgery at the University of Minnesota.
 She completed her General Surgery residency at Henry Ford Hospital and her Pediatric Surgery Fellowship at the Montreal Children’s Hospital.

-Dr. Sonnino completed the Executive Leadership in Academic Medicine (ELAM) fellowship in 1998, and currently serves on its faculty.
+Dr. Sonnino completed the Executive Leadership in Academic Medicine (ELAM) fellowship in 1998, and served on its faculty for 20 years.
 She has served as an officer and committee member for more than 15 professional societies, and is a Past Chair of the AAMC Group on Faculty Affairs.
 In her career, Dr. Sonnino established new offices of faculty affairs, developed numerous successful programs in faculty development, professional career advancement, mentoring, promotion and tenure, and women in medicine.
 One of her pet projects is helping faculty find creative venues for scholarly activity, such as the use of her own passion for photography as a source of scholarship.

 Dr. Sonnino is a Certified Professional Photographer (CPP), having passed the certification exam and image portfolio review by the Professional Photographers of America.
 She has published dozens of photographs, and had several solo exhibits.
 A monograph “Journey to Authenticity: Voices of Chief Residents”, with photography by Dr. Sonnino, published by the ACGME (2007), received the Silver Trumpet Award from the Publicity Club of Chicago (2008), and was Runner Up in the “Ragan Communications Recognition Awards” (2009).
 She is a volunteer photographer for “Now I Lay Me Down to Sleep – Infant Remembrance Photography”, and has made Executive Coaching and Photography her full-time occupations in her “retirement” from academic medicine.